Prosecutes and defends a range of serious crime with particular expertise in art crime

 Young Fraud Lawyer’s Association

 Overview of Practice

 Racheal became a member of Chambers in March 2018, following the successful completion of her pupillage.
-She is developing a strong practice across Chambers’ main areas of expertise, in addition to building her experience in the Art Law field.
+She is developing a strong practice across Chambers’ main areas of expertise, in addition to building her Art Law practice.

 Racheal is building a strong practice in the interrelated fields of financial crime and regulation.

 Independently of her secondments, Racheal prosecutes and defends fraud and POCA matters (e.g. see R v SB ; and R v EW ) instructed by the CPS, Local Authorities and defence solicitors.

-In addition, Racheal is carving out a niche in the field of Art and Antiquities related crime.
-She has published papers on the legal regulation of art and is currently in the process of writing further articles exploring Fraud and Money Laundering trends in the art market for the Association for Research into Crimes against Art and the Institute of Art and Law.
+Racheal is carving out a niche in the field of Art and Antiquities related crime.
+She has published papers on the legal regulation of art and frequently delivers lectures and talks on related topics:

 Racheal has previously been instructed as a junior in the Grenfell inquiry.